For the Win: Part 1: The gamers and their games, the workers at their work

 In the near future, virtual economies play a key role in geopolitics.
 These economies share a common virtual world known as “game-space”, essentially a more evolved form of the Internet with no borders or separate countries.
 However, in game-space, income inequality is staggeringly high and exacerbated by the exploitative practices of robber baron-type figures, including Boss Wing and Mr Banerjee.

 Matthew Fong lives in Shenzhen, China.
 He uses his talents at gold-farming to find the optimal way to earn virtual gold in a dungeon in minimal time.
 Together with a couple of friends and roommates, they leave their greedy employer Boss Wing, a virtual economy kingpin who steals their profits.
 Matthew finds a place in the fictional MMORPG Svartalfaheim Warriors where it is possible to earn much more gold in a short time, and exploits this to make a month's living in a single night, before the administrators of the game discover and block him.
 However, Boss Wing sends his goons to raid Matthew's home and beat him up to lure him back; they agree that Matthew can work on his own but has to surrender 60% of his income to Boss Wing, who handles turning game-gold into real money for him in turn.

 Leonard Goldberg is a wealthy American boy in Los Angeles.
-His father built up a big shipping company, but Leonard is mostly interested in playing games with his guildies in China.
+His father built up a big shipping company, but Leonard is mostly interested in playing games with his guilds in China.
 He teaches himself Mandarin and takes on the pseudonym "Wei-Dong" (meaning "strength of the East").
 His team mentors other Angelenos in leveling up their avatars for money in another game, Savage Wonderland.
 After one customer makes a series of missteps, they nearly fail but Wei-Dong is able to save them with luck.
 His stern, disapproving father discovers him playing at night due to time differences and decides to send his son off to a boarding school, Martindale Academy, for better discipline.
 On the way there, they get into a car accident and amidst the confusion, Wei-Dong manages to run away to Santee Alley, where he rents a cheap room and starts to live on his own, making money as Mechanical Turk, a player who slips into NPCs when other players trigger something not implemented in the game's AI.
 While he barely earns enough to make a living, Wei-Dong enjoys his newfound freedom playing for Coca-Cola Games, a huge subsidiary of The Coca-Cola Company that runs some of the biggest virtual worlds.